 Why 2/3?

-... is the minimum number of honest voters in PoS / BFT consensus protocols?
+... is the minimum number of honest voters in PoS + BFT consensus protocols?
+(With infographics at the bottom).

-In Proof-of-Stake (PoS) consensus protocols, at least 2/3 of validator nodes must be honest to reach quorum, so no more than 1/3 of faulty nodes are typically tolerated.
+With BFT, at least 2/3 of validator stake must be honest to reach quorum, so no more than 1/3 of faulty stake are typically tolerated.

 Why not 51%, 66%, maybe 90%, or even 100%?